capitalch/trace/tracking.md

 # Working on
 0.1 Bank recon
 	a) When search or icon refresh then order is not reverse
+	b) Include common remarks, line remarks, line ref no

 1.1 Bank recon rework, drill down etc
-1.2 All transactions, default is reverse, so let the checkbox be checked 1.5
-1.6
-1.7
-1.8 Convert sales and purchases to div and remove table, to make them more responsive 1.9 General ledger save as pdf, maybe download pdf as generic type in x-grid 1.9.1
+1.2 All transactions, default is reverse, so let the checkbox be checked 1.8 Convert sales and purchases to div and remove table, to make them more responsive 1.9 General ledger save as pdf, maybe download pdf as generic type in x-grid 1.9.1